Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Attachment Field in Access2007

-Working with images or animations in Applications like MS-Access was always fun.
-I have used Office Assistant for Message Boxes in all my Microsoft Access Applications by creating and installing common VBA library programs on the network.
+Working with images or animations in applications like Microsoft Access has always been enjoyable.
+I have used the Office Assistant for message boxes in all my Access applications, particularly when creating and deploying common VBA library programs across the network.

-I don't know how many of you know that you can display your own custom images in the Office Assistant control.
-I have used this feature to display custom-made greetings to my MS-Access Application Users on special occasions like Christmas, Eid, Onam, etc., by simply replacing a company logo image (used for normal display in the message box) on the Server.
-I was totally disappointed when Microsoft discarded this feature from Microsoft Office 2007.
+Not everyone may know that it is possible to display custom images in the Office Assistant control.
+I have leveraged this feature to display custom greetings to Access users on special occasions such as Christmas, Eid, and Onam simply by replacing the standard company logo image on the server.
+I was extremely disappointed when Microsoft removed this feature in Office 2007.

 A Sample Demo.

-2. If you have already created the Northwind 2007.accdb sample database, open it; otherwise, select Local Templates from the Template Categories.
+2. If you have already created the Northwind 2007 sample database, open it; otherwise, select Local Templates from the Template Categories.

 3. Click on the Northwind 2007 Template to select it.